mapillary/mapillary_tools/README.md

 * [PIL]
 * [Piexif]

-Note that we're using a fork of [Piexif](https://github.com/hMatoba/Piexif) installed along with the tools as the rest of the dependencies.
+Note that we're using a fork of the original [Piexif](https://github.com/hMatoba/Piexif) installed along with the tools as the rest of the dependencies.

-Installing
+## Installing
 =============

-### MacOSX, Ubuntu, Windows
+### Basic Setup

-You will require to have [python>2.7](https://www.python.org/downloads/release/python-2715/), [pip](https://pip.pypa.io/en/stable/installing/) and [git](https://git-scm.com/downloads) installed prior installing mapillary_tools.
+You will need to have [python>2.7](https://www.python.org/downloads/release/python-2715/), [pip>=10.0.1](https://pip.pypa.io/en/stable/installing/) and [git](https://git-scm.com/downloads) installed.
+To install `mapillary_tools` on MacOSX, Ubuntu, or Windows, run:

 	pip install git+https://github.com/mapillary/mapillary_tools@mapillary_tools_v2

-#### Video specific installment

-In case of video sampling, `ffmpeg` has to be installed.
+which will enable processing and uploading of images.

+### Video Support

+To sample images from videos, you will also need to install `ffmpeg`.

 ##### MacOSX

 To install `ffmpeg` on Mac OS X use [Homebrew](https://brew.sh).
-Once you have Homebrew installed, you can install `ffmpeg` by typing the following in the command line:
+Once you have Homebrew installed, you can install `ffmpeg` by running:

 ```bash
 brew install ffmpeg